robk-dev/fib-fizz-buzz/README.md

 * Naive queues with array.shift() aimed at reducing space complexity, would need to shift all elements one position over when dequeueing first, which is O(n) work on its own, so time would be O(n(n+prev_numbers)) to reduce space down to O(prev_numbers) which isn't the best approach if removing the first element requires shifting all others each iteration.

+* Once we have a queue, we can keep a local value for the sum and increase it for each new number added and decrease it by each number removed

 A naive queue implementation on top of an array would be O(n^2) on its own for this usecase.